Camera system could alert farmers to tail biting

 The study was conducted using 23 groups of pigs that were regularly scored for signs of injury to their tail.
 Researchers monitored the pigs closely and put a stop to the tail biting as soon as they detected an outbreak.

 When an outbreak of tail biting occurs, it does so unpredictably and can spread rapidly through the litter.
-Tail docking was once used as a measure to control the disease, however this is no longer seem as an acceptable solution.
+Tail docking was once used as a measure to control the disease, however this is no longer seen as an acceptable solution.

 “Tail docking of piglets is partly effective at reducing tail biting in later life, but is seen as an undesirable mutilation and its routine use is banned in the EU,” explained lead author Dr Rick D’Eath from Scotland’s Rural College (SRUC).